 This page describes the medical process involved with an abortion so that people can make fully-informed decisions.
 Local clinics that provide abortion services are also listed.

 What is a surgical abortion?

 Legal abortion, carried out by trained medical practitioners, is one of the most common and safest surgical procedures.
-About 1.5 million Americans have induced abortions each year.
-Fewer than 1% of all abortion patients experience a major complication associated with the procedure.
+About 600,000 million Americans have induced abortions each year.
+Fewer than a quarter of a percent of all abortion patients experience a major complication associated with the procedure.

 In early pregnancy, the procedure used most commonly in the US is vacuum aspiration (suction).
 The procedure itself takes about 10 minutes and is usually done with a local anesthetic, although sedation or general anesthetic may be requested.
 The cervix (opening to the uterus) has to be opened (dilated) enough for a small tube to fit in.
 The plastic tube is attached to a machine that creates a mild suction.
 With this suction, the doctor removes the endometrial lining of the uterus, the embryo, and the placenta.
 Vacuum aspiration abortions may be done from 5 to 16 weeks after the last menstrual period.
 For pregnancies beyond that point, which represent about 1/10 of the total abortions performed, other methods are used.
 Abortion is not performed before 5 weeks because the embryo is too small to ensure that all fetal material has been removed.
 Lab examination of the removed uterine contents helps to prevent incomplete abortions.